Security

 • Look for HTTPS — But remember that even phishing sites use HTTPS now

-• Be skeptical of urgency — Legitimate companies rarely demand immediate action
+• Be skeptical of urgency — Legitimate companies rarely demand immediate action with threats of account closure or legal consequences

 • Verify with the sender through a different communication channel